 It's essential to educate yourself on the differences between these terms, so let's explore some critical distinctions between the two.
-Here are five aspects to compare and contrast between timeshares and vacation ownerships.
+Here are five aspects to compare and contrast between timeshares and vacation ownership.

-It's easy to mix up vacation clubs with timeshare because so often timeshares are made out to have the same benefits as a vacation club.
-The difference?
+It's easy to mix up a vacation club with a timeshare property because salespeople often try to blur the line between the two.
+What's the difference?
 In a vacation club, you're not paying for one particular unit.
-You're still paying fees, but there isn't a set location that applies to you.
-Unlike timeshares, vacation clubs truly do give vacationers the freedom to travel where they want within their resort's terms and conditions.
-You don't have to suffer through any sort of exchange programs like you would with a timeshare.
-It should be noted, however, that in most vacation clubs, blackout date restrictions can still apply and you might have to pay extra expenses to book during holidays or high traffic weekends in the summer.
+You're still paying fees, but there isn't a set timeshare week that applies to you.
+Vacation clubs honestly give travelers the freedom to travel to a variety of destinations within their resort's terms and conditions.
+You don't have to suffer through exchange programs (e.g., RCI and Interval International) like you would with a timeshare.
+However, in most vacation clubs, we should note that blackout date restrictions can still apply, and you might have to pay extra expenses to book a hotel during holidays or high-traffic weekends in the summer.

-One similarity that vacation clubs and timeshares have in common?
+One similarity that vacation clubs and timeshare companies have in common?
 The never-ending maintenance costs that cost you thousands of dollars over time.
 Members of vacation clubs still have to pay annual maintenance fees.
 And while they may not increase as they do with timeshares, they're still a very high annoyance with most vacation club members.

-With so many different ways to describe vacationing and the tourism industry in general, it's easy to get lost in certain terms and what they mean.
+With so many different ways to describe vacationing and the tourism industry, it's easy to get lost in specific terms and what they mean at this rate.
 So is a travel club all that different from a vacation club?
 While they do share a lot in common, the most noticeable difference that sets a travel club apart would have to be the all-around experience.
-Typically, members of a travel club are given such additional luxuries as airfare, rental cars, planned off-site activities, or any other number of travel amenities.
-This is opposed to a vacation club, where your membership only covers your stay at one particular vacation destination for a set period of time.
+Typically, members of a travel club receive additional luxuries like airfare, rental cars, planned off-site activities, or any other travel amenities-opposed to a vacation club, where your membership only covers your stay at one particular vacation destination for a set period of time.

 Availability is everything when it comes to making vacations a fun experience.
-If you can't go when you want to go, then what's the point?
-While numerous timeshare sales people might try to tell you that availability is a selling point for timeshares, this is simply not the case.
-In most timeshare agreements there are a few conditions that state you have to book at least one year ahead of time.
-When you buy a timeshare you're under the impression that you're going to have a lot of freedom to take family vacations whenever you want.
-But it usually doesn't take long – for most owners it usually happens when trying to book their first week – to realize it was all a lie.
+If you can't go when you want to go, what's the point?
+While the timeshare presentation salespeople may make their availability a huge selling point, that isn't always the case.
+With many timeshare agreements, some conditions state you have to book at least one year ahead of time.
+When you buy a timeshare, you're under the impression that you will have a lot of freedom to take family vacations whenever you want.
+But it usually doesn't take long – for most owners.
+When trying to book their first week, many typically realize it was all a lie.

-In vacation ownership, availability can depend on a lot of factors, but mainly on what kind of agreement you signed in the beginning.
-If your contract states that you have a variety of stipulations (holidays, weekends, or certain months) when it comes to availability, you might be in for playing the waiting game and having to book for months or even years in advance.
+In vacation ownership, availability can depend on many factors, but mainly on what kind of agreement you signed initially.
+Suppose your agreement states that you have a variety of stipulations (holidays, weekends, or certain months) when it comes to availability.
+In that case, you might be playing the waiting game and having to book for months or even years in advance.

-As mentioned above, the agreement you sign can dictate a lot about the types of freedoms you have as an owner.
-Whether it's fractional ownership of a particular unit or you're the outright owner of a vacation property, it's important to understand the details of each agreement.
+As mentioned above, the agreement you sign can dictate your freedoms as an owner.
+Whether it's fractional ownership of a particular unit or you being the outright owner of a vacation property, it's essential to understand the details of each agreement.
 Let's explore the two most common types of timeshare ownership.

-In a shared leased ownership interest, the owner has a right-to-use agreement that grants them a fixed-week each year for a certain number of years.
-This would be an ideal type of ownership for someone who doesn't vacation regularly and does not care about the season in which they vacation.
+In a shared leased ownership interest, the owner has a right-to-use agreement that grants them a fixed week for a certain number of years each year.
+That's an ideal type of ownership for someone who doesn't vacation regularly and does not care about their unit size or vacation season.
 The main downside to a shared leased ownership interest is that since you're only usually offered a single week, you don't get a lot of bang for your buck.
-With shared leased ownership, the timeshare management company still holds the title to your vacation property.
+The timeshare management company still holds the title to your vacation property with shared leased ownership.

 According to Investopedia.com, a shared deeded timeshare gives each buyer a percentage share of the physical property.
-This means that one single unit could have up to 52 different owners if each shared owner is offered a single week out of the year.
-This type of timeshare ownership is often held in perpetuity and can be willed to one's estate after their passing.
+So one single unit could have up to 52 different owners if each shared owner is offered a single week out of the year.
+This type of timeshare ownership is often held perpetually and willed to one's estate after their passing.
 However, since you will possess the property title, you have the right to resell it in the secondary market if you choose.
 Unfortunately, many people find the timeshare resale market worthless and even dangerous.

-It seems that anytime consumers are not content with their product they reach out to the seller in hopes of an exchange.
-This is the same sort of case that happens with timeshares every day.
-As soon as a timeshare owner realizes they want to go somewhere else, but don't have the credit or points, they're told to reach out to a timeshare exchange company.
-It's sold to customers as a great way to take vacations in other destination hot spots, but there's always a catch, right?
-Yes, exchange fees.
+It seems that anytime consumers are not content with their product, they reach out to the seller in hopes of an exchange.
+The same happens with timeshares every day.
+When a timeshare owner realizes they want to go somewhere else but don't have enough credit or points, they can use a timeshare exchange company.
+Exchange programs offer a great way to take vacations in other destination hot spots, but there's always a catch, right?
+Yes, more fees!

-Exchange fees easily rival the hassle of rising maintenance fees or any other additional costs that drive timeshare owners into near-immediate debt.
+Exchange fees can easily rival the hassle of your yearly maintenance fee or any other additional payments that drive timeshare owners into near-immediate debt.
 In some timeshare exchange horror stories, owners have paid their exchange fees but never actually received a guaranteed exchange for a vacation at a different resort in a different location.
-While timeshare exchange may seem like an honest solution, most of the time it just ends in more money lost for the owner.
+While timeshare exchange may seem like a simple solution, it usually ends in more money lost for the owner.

-Vacation ownership is always sold as an "investment."
+Timeshare ownership often gets marketed as an "investment."
 You'll hear it in any sales presentation you attend.
 The staff will inform you of numerous different benefits, like the ability to pass down your timeshare to your heirs.
-This may seem like a fun gift at first, but if you're signing on with a shameful timeshare company, the only thing your children will end up inheriting is debt.
+That may seem like a fun gift at first, but if you're signing on with a shameful timeshare company, the only thing your children will end up inheriting is debt.

 The counterargument to this involves other types of vacation ownership like vacation clubs.
-If your vacation club membership offers great deals and low annual fees, it's possible your kids wouldn't mind inheriting some of these benefits.
-However, it is recommended – no matter the situation – that you speak with your heirs before agreeing to such terms.
+If your vacation club membership offers great deals and low annual fees, your kids may not mind inheriting some of these benefits.
+However, it would be best to speak with your heirs before agreeing to such terms, no matter the situation.

 Timeshare ownership can be very deceptive.
-Resort management companies and their properties earn a lot of money by making their properties look desirable for any owner.
-Vacation clubs can be a better alternative to timeshares, but you could still find yourself faced with high annual fees.
+Resort management companies earn a lot of money by making their properties look desirable for prospective and current owners.
+Vacation clubs can be a better alternative to timeshares, but you could still face high annual fees.

-It's important to educate yourself on the topic of timeshares and other types of vacation ownership programs before signing the dotted line and paying the initial purchase price.
-However, if it is too late and you do own a timeshare, you should start exploring your exit options.
-The best way to get out of your timeshare is to contact a legitimate timeshare cancellation service like Wesley Financial Group, LLC.
+It's essential to educate yourself on timeshares and other vacation ownership programs before signing the dotted line and paying the initial purchase price.
+However, if it is too late and you or a family member already own a timeshare, you should start exploring your exit options.
+The best way to get out of your timeshare week is to contact a legitimate timeshare cancellation service like Wesley Financial Group, LLC.
 Be sure to contact the team at WFG to get your free consultation today.
-And remember, paying money for a cancellation service isn't fun, but continuing to pay money for vacation time you never get to use is much worse.
+And remember, paying money for a cancellation service isn't fun, but continuing to pay for a future vacation you never get to use is much worse.